 Experiment with Plugins

 Also, if your site's architecture is a bit outdated, you could experiment with caching Plugins .
 Or better yet, use server-side caching.
 Installing Amp-Plugins on your website is a great way to improve speed for mobile visitors.

 It's up to you now!

-What questions about website speed and PageSpeed Insights do you have?
-Please use the comment function.
-Do you want to be informed about new contributions to WordPress & Performance?
-Then follow us on Twitteror Facebook , or subscribe to our Newsletter.
+What questions do you have about website speed and PageSpeed Insights ?
+Feel free to use the comment function.
+You want to be informed about new articles on WordPress & Performance?
+Then follow us on Twitter, Facebook or via our newsletter.